The Protectorate: Rule of the Major-Generals

 The First Protectorate Parliament met on 3 September 1654, and after some initial gestures approving appointments previously made by Cromwell, began to work on a moderate programme of constitutional reform.
 Rather than opposing Parliament's bill, Cromwell dissolved it on 22 January 1655.
 After a royalist uprising, led by Sir John Penruddock, Cromwell, influenced by Lambert, divided England into military districts ruled by Army Major-Generals, who answered only to him.
 The fifteen major generals and deputy major generals, called "godly governors" were central not only to national security but also to Cromwell's moral crusade.
 The generals supervised militia forces and security commissions, collected taxes and ensured support for the government in the English provinces and in Wales.
 Commissioners for securing the peace of the commonwealth were appointed to work with them in every county.
 While a few of the commissioners were career politicians, most were zealous Puritans who welcomed the major-generals, with open arms and embraced their work with enthusiasm.
 However, the major-generals lasted less than a year.
 Many feared that they threatened their reform efforts and authority.
 The major-generals' position was further harmed by a tax proposal by Major General John Desborough to provide financial backing for their work, which the Second Protectorate Parliament, instated in September 1656, voted down for fear of a permanent military state.
 Ultimately, however, Cromwell's failure to support his men by sacrificing them to his opponents caused their demise.
 Their activities between November 1655 and September 1656 had, however, reopened the wounds of the 1640s and deepened antipathies to the regime.

+British Isles policy

+By the end of 1653, the Protectorate was in the unique position of being the first government in history to be in control of the entirety of the British Isles.
+The scope of the Instrument of Government extended to the governance of Scotland and Ireland; it provided for representatives from Scotland and Ireland, as well as England and Wales, to sit in Parliament in London.